EDUCBA Logo

 • By expanding the mouse pointer selection with the two-headed arrow

-• By right-clicking, the formula bar select the option from the drop menu
+• By right-clicking the formula bar, select the option from the drop menu

 How to Protect the Formula from Unwanted Editing?

-The first step is to hide the cells or range of cells where the formula being applied.
+The first step is to hide the cells or range of cells where the formula is being applied.

 • Select the range of cells where you have already applied some formulas and want to hide.
 From the menu bar, click home and go to the format option to get a drop-down.

-• Select the “Format Cells” option from the dropbox
+• Select the “Format Cells” option from the dropbox.

 Format Cells example 1-7